 Annenberg Alchemy is a free capacity building and leadership development program designed to assist small to midsize Los Angeles-based nonprofit organizations and their leaders.
 Our training team represents seasoned and trusted professionals from the social impact sector.
 With their expertise we continue to strengthen our curricula annually, developing insightful, relevant and compelling content for our nonprofit partners each year.
 Below you’ll find their individual backgrounds and work experience.

-Andy Goodman is co-founder and director of The Goodman Center, which teaches communications professionals and social changemakers how to reach more people with more impact.
+Andy Goodman is co-founder and director of The Goodman Center, which teaches communications and marketing professionals how to reach more people with more impact.
 Along with Storytelling as Best Practice, he is author of Why Bad Ads Happen to Good Causes and Why Bad Presentations Happen to Good Causes.
-He also publishes a monthly journal, free-range thinking, to share best practices in the field of public interest communications.
+He also publishes a monthly journal titled free-range thinking, where he shares best practices in the field of public interest communications.

 Evelin E. Montes

 Evelin E. Montes is a certified professional coach who serves as a vessel for individuals as they explore, dig deep and identify personal strengths and fresh perspectives to tackle challenges.
 Leveraging her extensive resume of 20 years in the social impact sector, she is a thought partner to clients as they launch new initiatives and strengthen their programs.